Sevoflurane

 Sevoflurane, sold under the brand name Sevorane, among others, and informally known as sevo, is a sweet-smelling, nonflammable, highly fluorinated methyl isopropyl ether used as an inhalational anaesthetic for induction and maintenance of general anesthesia.
 After desflurane, it is the volatile anesthetic with the fastest onset.
 While its offset may be faster than agents other than desflurane in a few circumstances, its offset is more often similar to that of the much older agent isoflurane.
 While sevoflurane is only half as soluble as isoflurane in blood, the tissue blood partition coefficients of isoflurane and sevoflurane are quite similar.
 For example, in the muscle group: isoflurane 2.62 vs. sevoflurane 2.57.
 In the fat group: isoflurane 52 vs. sevoflurane 50.
 As a result, the longer the case, the more similar will be the emergence times for sevoflurane and isoflurane.

 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 It is one of the most commonly used volatile anesthetic agents, particularly for outpatient anesthesia, across all ages, but particularly in pediatric anesthesia, as well as in veterinary medicine.
 Together with desflurane, sevoflurane is replacing isoflurane and halothane in modern anesthesia practice.
 It is often administered in a mixture of nitrous oxide and oxygen.

 Physiological effects

 Sevoflurane is a potent vasodilator.
 As such, it induces a dose dependent reduction in blood pressure and cardiac output.
-It is a bronchodilator, however, in patients with pre-existing lung pathology, it may precipitate coughing and laryngospasm.
+Though it is a bronchodilator, ketamine is preferred over it as an anaesthetic for asthmatic patients.
+However, in patients with pre-existing lung pathology, sevoflurane may precipitate coughing and laryngospasm.
 It reduces the ventilatory response to hypoxia and hypercapnia, and impedes hypoxic pulmonary vasoconstriction.
 Sevoflurane vasodilatory properties also cause it to increase intracranial pressure and cerebral blood flow.
 However, it reduces cerebral metabolic rate.